cs3216/cs3216.github.io/assignments/facebook/index.md

 clearly communicated.
 Of course, we also accept proper entity-relationship diagrams.

 <div class="box">
-  <strong class="milestone-counter"></strong> Draw the database schema of your application.
+  <strong class="milestone-counter">Milestone 5:</strong> Draw the database schema of your application.
 </div>

 ### SQL: Querying the Database